jobechoi/bazel/site/docs/tutorial/java.md

 bazel query  --notool_deps --noimplicit_deps "deps(//:ProjectRunner)" --output graph
 ```

-The above command tells Bazel to look for all dependencies for the target
+The command above tells Bazel to look for all dependencies for the target
 `//:ProjectRunner` (excluding host and implicit dependencies) and format the
 output as a graph.

-Then, paste the text into [GraphViz](http://www.webgraphviz.com/).
+Then, paste a copy of the grpah text from your terminal into [GraphViz](http://www.webgraphviz.com/).

-As you can see, the project has a single target that build two source files with
+As you can see, the project has a single target that builds two source files with
 no additional dependencies:

 ![Dependency graph of the target 'ProjectRunner'](/assets/tutorial_java_01.svg)